Skip to main content

 Just a week after filing their motion for a preliminary injunction, the States filed an emergency motion for a temporary restraining order (TRO) requesting that the Court prohibit the Biden Administration from “early implementation” of Title 42’s end.
 Judge Summerhays orally granted the TRO request on April 25, which he followed with a four-page opinion.

 That (nationwide) TRO was in place until May 20, when Judge Summerhays issued an opinion and order granting the States’ preliminary injunction request, thereby prohibiting implementation of the CDC’s order ending Title 42.
 A week later, Judge Summerhays denied a motion by Innovation Law Lab–a non-profit organization that had sought unsuccessfully to intervene in this case–to stay (pause) the preliminary injunction except as it relates to the 24 Plaintiff states.
-Innovation Law Lab then joined the federal government’s appeal, which remains pending.
+Innovation Law Lab then joined the federal government’s appeal.
+The case was stayed while on appeal.

 Meanwhile, on November 16, 2022, and in a separate case (Huisha-Huisha) brought in the District of Columbia, the Title 42 policy was held unlawful and vacated.
 That decision was set to take effect on December 20, 2022, but was stayed by the Supreme Court when most of the Plaintiff States in this lawsuit sought to intervene in Huisha-Huisha for the purpose of appealing the vacatur of Title 42.